 A larger pneumothorax causes more severe symptoms, including:

 The health care provider will listen to your breathing with a stethoscope.
-If you have a collapsed lung, there are decreased or no breath sounds on the affected side.
+If you have a collapsed lung, there are decreased breath sounds or no breath sounds on the affected side.
 You may also have low blood pressure.

 Tests that may be ordered include: